rikedyp/documentation/release-notes/docs/system-requirements.md

 Current version: Dyalog v20.0
 Previous supported versions: Dyalog v19.0 and v18.2

-Dyalog version 18.0 (and earlier versions) are no longer supported.
+Dyalog v18.0 and earlier versions are no longer supported.

 ### Supported Platforms
 Dyalog v20.0 is supported on the following platforms/operating systems: